-Likewise, standards in this Plan that establish exceptions to Countywide standards for the Fairview Specific Plan area will become effective with the adoption of this Plan.
-These exceptions include the calculation of fence height (Sec 3.4.9(e)) and the parking standards (3.4.11(a)).
+Other standards in this Plan that establish exceptions to Countywide standards for the Fairview Specific Plan area will become effective with the adoption of this Plan.
+These exceptions include the calculation of fence height (Sec 3.4.9(e)) and the parking standards (3.4.11(b)).
 The Specific Plan also recommends that further consideration be given to regulating view impacts from new construction, further limits on building heights relative to County standards, and potential further limitations on development on steep slopes.
+The ability to implement these standards before January 1, 2025 will be constrained by SB 330's formal declaration of a statewide housing emergency.

-Adoption of this Specific Plan also will establish clear General Plan land use designations for all parcels in Fairview.
 A number of zoning map changes will be made concurrently with Plan adoption, ensuring that the General Plan and zoning maps are internally consistent, and reducing the number of instances where a single parcel has its own zoning district.
 The recommendations for Accessory Dwelling Units (ADU) in Chapter 3 should also be considered as the County transitions from interim regulations to final regulations for ADUs.
 Provisions to allow the "L" combining district on smaller parcels encumbered by high-voltage transmission lines (4.4.1(d)) also should be completed